CrystallyRains/terraweek-2026/Day-6/README.md

 - Trivy Security Scan
 - terraform plan

-This ensures infrastructure changes are validated before deployment.
+This workflow acts as an automated quality check.
+Every infrastructure change is formatted, validated, tested, scanned for common security issues, and finally planned before it reaches AWS.

 ---